20apaumier/UrlShortener/README.md

-This is a repo that contains a URL shortener program
+This is a repo that contains a URL shortener program, it is made using C#